jaraco/cssutils/README.txt

       ** not complete yet **

+    - FEATURE: Implemented cssutils.DOMImplementationCSS.
+This way it is possible to create a new StyleSheet by calling ``DOMImplementationCSS.createCSSStyleSheet(title, media)``.
+For most cases it is probably easier to make a new StyleSheet by getting an instance of ``cssutils.css.CSSStyleSheet`` though.

+    - FEATURE: cssutils is registered to xml.dom.DOMImplementation claiming to implement CSS 1.0, CSS 2.0, StyleSheets 1.0 and StyleSheets 2.0.
+This is probably not absolutely correct as cssutils currently is not a fully compliant implementation but I guess this is used very rarely anyway.

     - FEATURE: Added a new module cssutils.codec that registers a codec that can be used for encoding and decoding CSS.
     (http://www.w3.org/TR/2006/WD-CSS21-20060411/syndata.html#q23)